boxblinkracer/phpunuhi/README.md

 ### 4.5 Status Command

-Use this command to get the coverage status of your translations.
+Use this command to get statistics and reports of your translations.
+This includes the coverage and the number of found words.

 ```bash
 php vendor/bin/phpunuhi status